| Hymn. Felix dies quam proprio.

 ALMIGHTY God, whose servants Basil and Gregory proclaimed the mystery of thy Word made flesh, that thy Church might be built up in wisdom and strength: grant that we, through their prayers, and rejoicing in the Lord's presence among us, may with them be brought to know the power of thine unending love; through the same Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.

 The Circumcision of Christ occurred on the Octave Day of his birth, and that event in His life has long been celebrated in the liturgy of the Church on Jan 1st, although the Calendar has sometimes named the day The Feast of the Circumcision and at other times has named it simply the Octave of Christmas.
 In the East, Jan 1st is observed both as The Feast of the Circumcision of Our Lord as well as the Feast Day of St. Basil the Great, Bishop of Cæsarea.
 In the major reform of the General Roman Calendar of the Latin Church in 1969, Jan 1st was named the Solemnity of Mary, the Holy Mother of God, retaining Luke's description of the Circumcision as the Gospel reading, and the Feast of St Basil was moved to Jan 2nd.
 This change did not apply to the Eastern Churches, which celebrate the Synaxis of the Holy Mother of God on Dec 26th.
 In the Episcopal Church 1979 prayer book revision, The Feast of the Circumcision on Jan 1st was renamed The Feast of the Holy Name, but following the 1662 Prayer Book, the Anglican Church in Canada celebrates the Holy Name on 7 Aug and together with the Church of England, which has eliminated Holy Name Day, observe 1 Jan as the Feast of the Circumcision.
+The 1549 Collect for the Circumcision is taken from a Gregorian episcopal blessing for the Octave Day of Christmas.
 In the General Roman Calendar, the Feast of the Holy Name was restored in 2002 as an optional memorial on Jan 3rd.
-The Anglican Ordinariates follow the General Roman Calendar.
+The Calendar of the Ordinariates follows the General Roman Calendar.
 In traditional Western Usage, the Feast of St Basil occurs on June 14th and remains there in the Roman Catholic Extraordinary Form and for Anglicans outside the Catholic Church.

 The holy icon above recognizes the Eastern observance on the same day of both the Circumcision of our Lord and Savior Jesus Christ and the Feast of St Basil.
 It is by the hand of Father John Matusiak many years ago when he was dean of Saint Mary Orthodox Cathedral in Minneapolis, Minnesota, where the icon is currently housed.
 St Basil the Great is depicted above the Circumcision.
 The icon may be reproduced as long as proper credit is given.